TechTechTree/DesignPatterns/README.md

 # DesignPatterns
-Working Code for all Design Patterns
+Working code for all Design Patterns